almasmoot/lab01/README.md

 If someone could put the letters of the ones that still need to be done I would appreciate it.

 -Alma Smoot

+everyone, please put your names in this file so I can put it in the Lab01